wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   [selecting the ringtone](/uc-doc/system/configuration_files#xivo-ring.conf) for ringing a user.
   This variable is available only in user subroutines.

-- `XIVO_DSTNUM`: the value is the extension dialed, as received by Wazo (e.g. an internal extension, a DID, or an outgoing extension including the local prefix).
+- `WAZO_DSTNUM`: the value is the extension dialed, as received by Wazo (e.g. an internal extension, a DID, or an outgoing extension including the local prefix).
 This variable is available in all subroutines.
 - `XIVO_GROUPNAME`: the value is the name of the group being called.
 This variable is only available